How do Google Definitions appear at the top of search results?

 <b><span style=”font-size: 8.0pt; font-family: Verdana; color: #FFFF00″>Indeterminacy</span></b>

-The next result doesn’t come from a page listing a number of definitions, but could be said to be from an authority page: WordNet Search – 3.0.
+The next result doesn’t come from a page listing several definitions, but could be said to be from an authority page: WordNet Search – 3.0.
 The WordNet Search pages are popular sources of definitions amongst computer scientists and people who work in information retrieval.

 The last result listed is from another authority site.
 It’s the indeterminacy entry in Wikipedia.

-There are a couple of different potential sources for definitions, according to the patent application.
+There are a couple of different potential sources for Google definitions, according to the patent application.

 Determining that a document has definitions